KenKundert/networth/README.rst

 In general, any setting may be in either the config file or the profile file.
 However, the following two settings should in the config file:

-default_profile:
+**default_profile**

 A string that contains the name of the profile to use if the one is not explicitly specified on the command line.
 The name specified in this setting must also be one of the names specified in *profile_names*.

-profile_names:
+**profile_names**

 A list the contains the names of the known profiles.
 For every name given there should be a profile file in the settings directory.
 Thus, if *me* is one of the profile names, then there should be a file ~/.config/networth/me.prof that contains the settings associated to the *me* profile.

 In addition, the following settings are available:

-avendesora_fieldname:
+**avendesora_fieldname**

 The name of the *Avendesora* account field that contains the networth information.

-value_updated_subfieldname:
+**value_updated_subfieldname**

 The name of the subfield of *estimated_value* that contains the date the value was last updated.
 Typically *updated*.

-max_account_value_age:
+**max_account_value_age**

 Number of days.
 Values that are older than this are called out as being stale.

-date_formats:
+**date_formats**

 A string that contains the allowed date formats separated by white space.
 Any spaces is a specific format is replaced by an underscore so that it is not confused as more than one format.
 For example a format of 'MMMM YYYY' would be represented as 'MMMM_YYYY'.
-The formats allowed are those supported by Arror.
+The formats allowed are those supported by Arrow.

 May also be a list of strings, where each represents a valid date format.

 By default the following formats are accepted: 'MMMM YYYY', 'MMM YYYY', 'YYYY-M-D', and 'YYMMDD'.
 So the following dates would be accepted: 'January 2019', 'Jan 2019', '2019-1-1' and '190101'.

-asset_color:
+**asset_color**

 The color to used for positive values.
 May be black, white, blue, cyan, green, red, magenta, or yellow.
 The default is green.

-debt_color:
+**debt_color**

 The color to used for negative values.
 May be black, white, blue, cyan, green, red, magenta, or yellow.
 The default is red.

-screen_width:
+**screen_width**

 An integer that contains the width of the screen.

-aliases:
+**aliases**

 A dictionary that is used to map an account name to something that is easier to read.

-coins:
+**coins**

 A list of crytpocurrency tokens that should be available for use.

-coin_prices_filename:
+**coin_prices_filename**

 Name of the file used as the cryptocurrency price cache.

-securities:
+**securities**

 A list of security symbols that should be available for use.

-security_prices_filename:
+**security_prices_filename**

 Name of the file used as the security price cache.

-max_price_age:
+**max_price_age**

 Maximum age in seconds of the price caches.
 If the prices are older than this, the cache is flushed and the prices are updated.

 Example Configuration Files